Skip to main content

 Concerned about medical inadmissibility?

-Screen your situation with our free Admissibility tool, or get a detailed report analyzing how IRPA s.38 applies to your specific case.
+Explore your situation with our free Admissibility tool, or get a detailed breakdown exploring how IRPA s.38 relates to your case.

 Frequently Asked Questions